yurivlk/Counter-Strike_Map_Prediction_Model/README.md

 Tableau

-# Project Description
+# Project Description / Motivation

 The Esports market size doesn't stop growing over the years.
-The data show it to usus.
+The data show it to us.
 The global Esports market size was estimated at USD 2,008.4 million in 2021 and is expected to reach USD 2,566.5 million in 2022.
-Gambling was always a common habit among its fans, and e-sports is no different, this industry has followed the growing market, and it already took place among fans.
-With it in mind, using my new data analysis skill, I have created an automatic  ETL process to extract data from the most significant Counter-Strike statistics website, match outcomes, and shape a predictive model using machine learning technologies.
+Gambling was always a common habit among sports fans, and for esports fans, it is no different, this industry has followed the growing market, and it already took place among fans.
+With my new data analysis skill, ETL, data analysis, and machine learning techniques let's try to get better luck in our next bet.
 # Scraping process

 To better understand, let's use some images to help us.